Life Insurance After a Divorce: Everything You Need to Know

 • Legal Consultation: Joint policies often involve more legal intricacies.
 Consult your attorney to understand the legal implications of any joint life insurance policy changes.

-Understanding these nuances is critical to making informed decisions during a transitional life phase, ensuring your life insurance after divorce aligns with your evolving circumstances.
+Understanding these nuances is critical to making informed decisions during a transitional life phase and ensuring that your life insurance after divorce aligns with your evolving circumstances.

 What to Do About Your Life Insurance Policy After a Divorce

 After a divorce, you should make a point to update your life insurance policy, as it won't happen automatically.
-Depending on your court-ordered life insurance beneficiary rules after divorce, you may wish to remove your spouse from your life insurance as a beneficiary.
+Depending on the life insurance divorce decree, you may wish to remove your spouse from your life insurance as a beneficiary.

 Multiple scenarios could surface during and after a divorce with a life insurance policy.
 Below are steps policyholders should consider when going through a divorce and changes you may need after a divorce.